sentientsergio/synthgen/README.md

 - Create coherent relationships between entities

 [View the E-commerce Demo Documentation](demo.md) for a step-by-step walkthrough of the process, including descriptions of all input and output files.

+## Requirements Specification

+The [Requirements Specification](requirements.md) document provides a detailed overview of SynthGen's purpose, scope, and functionality.
+It includes:

+- Comprehensive user stories from various stakeholder perspectives
+- Functional and non-functional requirements
+- Acceptance criteria and performance benchmarks
+- Scope boundaries and future enhancements

+This document serves as the foundation for SynthGen's development and helps ensure all critical features are implemented correctly.

+## System Design

+The [High-Level Design](design.md) document outlines SynthGen's technical architecture and implementation approach.
+Key sections include:

+- Component diagram showing the agent pipeline
+- Intermediate Representation (IR) JSON schema
+- Prompt engineering standards
+- Artifact directory structure
+- Performance targets and extensibility points

+The design document provides developers with a clear roadmap for implementation while maintaining flexibility for future enhancements.

 ## Data Flow Diagram